Why is exposure to BFR relevant to health?

 What sample quality and quantity are necessary?

-This is highly dependent on the assay to be run and the sample type, but in general a few milliliters of serum or plasma or urine or up to one gram of dust are required.
+This is highly dependent on the assay to be run and the sample type, but in general a few milliliters of serum or plasma or urine or 500 mg of dust are required.
 Less volume/mass usually translates to lower frequency of detection.
 Multiple freeze-thaw cycles should not be a significant problem for the analysis of these substances.

 Centers for Disease Control and Prevention.
 National Biomonitoring Program Factsheet: Polybrominated Diphenyl Ethers (PBDE) and Polybrominated Biphenyls (PBB).